CSRD in logistics:

 Data Collection

 Gather data on fuel consumption, distance traveled, mode of transport, and other relevant factors from various sources within your logistics operations.
 There should be equal focus on data quality and integrity, ensuring that the collected data is actionable and aligns will the overall CSRD goals for your company.
-The data can be collected from your sub-contractors or carriers by potential SFTP server or EDI connection.
-One of the major challenge would be the diversity of data sources, as companies often operate in different industries and regions, each with unique reporting standards and practices.
+The data can be collected from your sub-contractors or carriers by a potential SFTP server or EDI connection.
+One major challenge would be the diversity of data sources, as companies often operate in different industries and regions, each with unique reporting standards and practices.
 Standardizing and consolidating this data into a coherent format for CSRD compliance can be complex.

 Emission Calculation

-Once the sufficient data is available, then the CO2 calculation can be done.
+Once sufficient data is available, the CO2 calculation can be done.
 However, it must be kept in mind that the calculation can be very dependent on many factors and constants used like the fuel efficiency factor of the type of fuel or the CO2 emission factor of the mode used for your transport.
-Use emission factors provided by relevant authorities or industry standards like the to calculate CO2 emissions for each activity.
+Use emission factors provided by relevant authorities or industry standards to calculate CO2 emissions for each activity.

 Scope Classification